Withdrawal Policies - Undergraduate

 Any student may withdraw from a class until two weeks beyond mid-term of a full semester class.
 All withdrawals from classes after the term's drop/add/change of schedule period are recorded with a "W" on the student’s permanent academic record along with the official date of withdrawal.
 (See the university drop/add/change of schedule policy for details on the add/drop/change of schedule period.)
 Classes shorter than the full term length offered during a semester or during an intersession have withdrawal time limits established on a basis prorated to withdrawal dates for a full semester class.

 The student must obtain either the advisor’s or the instructor’s permission to withdraw after the drop/add/change of schedule period has ended.
 No student is permitted to withdraw from a class later than two weeks beyond mid-term of a semester for a full semester course.
 Only a grade of "F" or "I" may be recorded for any student who continues past this time period and fails to complete a class.
-See the withdrawal from UWL policy for exceptions.
+In rare and extenuating circumstances, retroactive withdrawal requests may be granted by the dean’s office of the student, and documented rationale is recorded in the student record.
+See the withdrawal from UWL policy for other exceptions.

 Failure to follow the prescribed procedures and to observe the prescribed time limits for withdrawal from classes will result in the recording of failing grades in discontinued classes.
 If a student withdraws from a course taken as a "repeat," the original grade earned will remain in the overall grade point average calculation.